Skip to main content

 Lessons from Acromegalic Cardiomyopathy

 Acromegalic cardiomyopathy is a specific cardiac pathology that evolves through distinct stages, each driven by the persistent effects of GH/IGF-1 excess.
-The initial stage is often characterized by a hyperkinetic state, where increased and heart rate are observed.
+The initial stage is often characterized by a hyperkinetic state, where increased cardiac output and heart rate are observed.
 This is a direct consequence of GH enhancing myocardial contractility and reducing peripheral vascular resistance.

 In the second stage, the hallmark feature of concentric biventricular hypertrophy develops.
 This structural change is a maladaptive response.
 Histologically, it involves not just cardiomyocyte hypertrophy but also interstitial fibrosis and lymphocytic infiltration, which disrupt the normal myocardial architecture.